-Upon the closing of this offering, our directors and executive officers and our affiliates will beneficially own, in the aggregate, approximately 32.32% of our outstanding capital stock (inclusive of shares purchased in this offering, and assuming no exercise of the underwriters' option to purchase additional shares).
+As of March 31, 2019, our directors and executive officers and our affiliates will beneficially own, in the aggregate, approximately 32.32% of our outstanding capital stock upon the closing of this offering, based on the assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and assuming no exercise of the underwriters' option to purchase additional shares.
+In addition, certain of our stockholders, including stockholders affiliated with certain of our directors, have indicated an interest in purchasing an aggregate of approximately \$35 million of shares of our common stock in this offering at the initial public offering price and on the same terms as the other purchasers in this offering.
+If such stockholders purchase all shares they have indicated an interest in purchasing, our directors and executive officers and their affiliates will beneficially own in the aggregate, approximately 40.79% of our outstanding capital stock upon the completion of this offering (based on the assumed initial public offering price of \$17.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and assuming no exercise of the underwriters' option to purchase additional shares).
 As a result, these stockholders will be able to exercise significant influence over all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, such as a merger or other sale of our company or its assets.
 This concentration of ownership could limit stockholders' ability to influence corporate matters and may have the effect of delaying or preventing a third party from acquiring control over us.